scop/pytekukko-test/README.md

 Simple asyncio client for the [Jätekukko](https://www.jatekukko.fi) [Omakukko](https://tilasto.jatekukko.fi/indexservice2.jsp) API.

 The API of this package is modeled closely after the Omakukko API.
-We only implement read operations (well apart from, strictly speaking, login/logout), and there are no plans to add support for any write ones.
+Only read operations are implemented (well apart from, strictly speaking, login/logout), and there are no plans to add support for any write ones.

 Usage in a nutshell: